tchapeaux/wikipedia-philosophy/README.md

 The script uses the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page) to access article pages.

-The details rules for choosing each successive link are:
+The precise rules for choosing each successive link are:
 - Pages are fetched on the English language Wikipedia
 - Ignore everything before the first paragraph (infoboxes and such)
 - Already visited links are skipped